 Since an Indian wedding can include many different events that unfold over a number of days, you’ll get to rock quite a few different types of outfits.
 Here’s a brief run-down of what you can expect to deck yourself out in.

-The Pre-Wedding Events
+Dressing for the Pre-Wedding Events

 For smaller events that occur before the wedding, the suggested attire is a kurta, which is a loose, collarless shirt that generally falls right above the knees and includes buttons from the waist right up to the neck.
 There’s no shortage of styles or colors to choose from here, so feel free to have fun picking a design that really catches the eye!